 Then she did the hardest thing for a salesperson to do.
 She shut up and listened.

 That person told her to call back in 6 weeks.
-As I suggested in my email of a few weeks ago she then asked another question.
+As I recommend,she then asked another question.
 “Happy to do that.
 May I ask why that is a good time for me to call you?”
 Again, she shut up and listened and let the prospect babble.

 She learned specifics about what their needs, problems and internal timetables were.
 She asked a couple of open ended questions to enable the prospect to continue to tell her what they wanted, needed and why.
 When the prospect was done talking she simply leveraged the knowledge she had learned by asking her strategic questions to hint at the type of information she would be providing the prospect when they met in six weeks.